Longtime Democratic insider Tim Mapes guilty in Illinois perjury trial

 One of the more memorable moments in the trial came when Democratic Rep. Bob Rita of Blue Island used his hands to draw a triangle as he told jurors that Madigan sat at the apex and that McClain and Mapes occupied the two remaining corners.

-That rough organizational chart was well known in Springfield, as it held sway over the flow of legislation in the House and the Democratic politics designed to keep Madigan speaker--a post he held for a national record 36 years.
+That rough organizational chart was well known in Springfield, dominated the flow of legislation in the House and the Democratic politics designed to keep Madigan speaker—a post he held for a national record 36 years.ho used to charge up and down the speaker’s podium and bark orders at will during legislative sessions in the ornate Illinois House of Representatives.

 Mapes faced a single count of perjury based on seven alleged lies outlined in his indictment and a single count of attempted obstruction of justice based on numerous statements allegedly designed to impede the grand jury investigation into the Madigan-McClain case.